r-karunathilake/project_showcase/Invoice_Generator/README.md

 -fpdf2 = "2.7.5"

 ## Attributions:
 The icon set applied to the GUI buttons in this project was created by [Yusuke Kamiyamane](https://p.yusukekamiyamane.com/) licensed under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/).
-These icons have not been modified from the original.
+These icons remain unaltered from their original form.